 They were initially 24″ and were then reduced to 3.5-inch and 2.5-inch sizes as we know them today.

 The First Virus

 The first computer virus, BRAIN, was written in 1986 by the Farooq Alvi brothers.
-Here are 4 common ways to get a virus.
 The virus was made unintentionally, as the brothers were trying to stop customers from making pirated copies of their software.
 This virus infected the boot sector of storage media.

 Made only to infect illegal copies of their software, they put their names and contact details into the virus code.
 But, they soon realised that the virus had gone global.
 They had lost the ability to control it.
 Now, they were getting calls from the US and UK to Pakistan, and hearing reports that the virus had wiped data and made computer drives unresponsive.

 Now, 40 years later there are over 100,000 known computer viruses.
 Read all about the 4 common ways to get a virus.